 Title & Boundary Dispute Law in New Mexico

-Occasionally, neighbors will find out that their use of their land (or what they thought was their land) is not reflected in the actual property lines on record.
+Sometimes, neighbors will find out that their use of their land (or what they thought was their land) is not reflected in the actual property lines on record.
 Obviously, this can create a problem.

-It's typically possible, though not always easy, for neighbors to come to a resolution of these disputes on their own.
-If the neighbors happen to like one another, and the difference between the actual property lines and what they believed the property lines to be is quite small (a foot or two, for example), they might simply decide to go on as they had before.
+It's normally possible, though not always easy, for neighbors to come to a resolution of these disputes on their own.
+If the neighbors happen to like one another, and the difference between the actual property lines and what they believed the property lines to be is extremely small (a foot or two, for example), they might simply decide to go on as they had before.
 This is certainly a desirable solution in the short term, since it saves everyone a great deal of time and energy.
-Nonetheless, in the long term, this can cause problems, particularly if one neighbor decides they want to enforce the legal property lines down the road.
+However, in the long term, this can cause problems, particularly if one neighbor decides they want to enforce the legal property lines down the road.

-Typically, when this happens, the owner of the property which is being encroached upon wants to expand their property to reflect the legal boundaries, and the owner of the land that will be shrunk by recognizing the legal property lines will want to keep the situation as it is.
+Normally, when this happens, the owner of the property which is being encroached upon wants to expand their property to reflect the legal boundaries, and the owner of the land that will be shrunk by recognizing the legal property lines will want to keep the situation as it is.

 In Los Alamos, New Mexico, property can also be the subject of title disputes, rather than boundary disputes described above.
 These types of disputes stem from disagreements over who owns a piece of property.
 Confusion in this area is more frequent than one might think.
 If a deed is improperly recorded, land can be "owned" by 2 people simultaneously.
 Even more troublesome is when land is "sold" to more than one person.
 This is normally inadvertent, but some people do it deliberately, hoping to abscond the profits gained by selling the same thing twice.
 In cases like this, a court has to determine which buyer owns the land.
 This is a big deal, considering how unlikely it is that a defrauded buyer could get his or her money back.